Properly learning monotone functions via local reconstruction: Preliminaries

-The theorem below follows via low-degree concentration result of \cite{bshouty1996fourier}, Remark 4 on page 6 of \cite{kalai_agnostically_2005} and standard failure probability reduction via repetition: \begin{theorem}[Agnostic learnability of monotone functions] In the agnostic setting with examples distributed uniformly on $\{0,1\}^n$, there is an algorithm that returns a circuit with generalization error at most $\textnormal{opt}+\epsilon$, where $\textnormal{opt}$ is the error of the best monotone function.
-The algorithm uses $2^{\tilde{O}\left(\frac{\sqrt{n}}{\epsilon^2}\right)}\log\left(\frac{1}{\delta}\right)$ samples and run-time, where $\delta$ is the failure probability bound.
+The standard theorem below follows via low-degree concentration result of \cite{bshouty1996fourier}, Remark 4 on page 6 of \cite{kalai_agnostically_2005}, the refinement\footnote{We note that in an earlier version of this work we were not aware of the refinement of \cite{feldman_tight_2020}, so the $\epsilon$-dependence in the \Cref{thm: bshouty-tamon agnostic}, as well as in \Cref{thm: proper learning semi-agnostic}, was slightly worse.} of \cite{feldman_tight_2020} and standard failure probability reduction via repetition.
+Please refer to \Cref{sec: best improper agnostic learning algorithm from the literature.} for more detail. \begin{theorem}[Agnostic learnability of monotone functions] In the agnostic setting with examples distributed uniformly on $\{0,1\}^n$, there is an algorithm that returns a circuit with generalization error at most $\textnormal{opt}+\epsilon$, where $\textnormal{opt}$ is the error of the best monotone function.
+The algorithm uses $n^{O\left(\frac{\sqrt{n}}{\epsilon}\log \frac{1}{\epsilon}\right)}\log\left(\frac{1}{\delta}\right)$ samples and run-time, where $\delta$ is the failure probability bound.

 \end{theorem}